tc39/proposal-temporal/docs/instant.md

   (These two modes behave the same, but are both included for consistency with `Temporal.Duration.round()`, where they are not the same.)
 - `halfExpand`: Round to the nearest of the values allowed by `roundingIncrement` and `smallestUnit`.
   When there is a tie, round up, like `ceil`.

+As expected for a method named "round", the default rounding mode is `'halfExpand'` to match the behavior of `Math.round`.
+Note that this is different than the `'trunc'` default used by `until` and `since` options because rounding up would be an unexpected default for those operations.
+Other properties behave identically between these methods.

 Example usage: